kube-rs/website/docs/controllers/gc.md

 - have a deletion happened, and we need to cleanup? we are in the `Event::Cleanup` arm
 - no deletion has been recorded? we are in the normal `Event::Apply` arm

-!!! warning "Finalizer prevent objects from being deleted"
+!!! warning "Finalizer can prevent objects from being deleted"

-    If your controller is down, or for some other reason is not able to complete the cleanup (or remove the finalizer from the object), the object will not be deleted.
+    If your controller is down, deletes will be delayed until the controller is back.

 ### Finalizer Example